IET-OU/our-journey/README.md

 [![js-semistandard-style][semi-icon]][semi]

-# Our Journeys interactive
+# Our Journeys interactive student journey creator

 _Our Journeys_ is an interactive online tool to chart the highs and lows of student journeys.
+The aim is to produce a simple and accessible structure for students to represent the events that occurred in their study and their experience of these.
 It is being developed for use by all students, but is informed by research conducted to explore the experiences of disabled students (see [ORO] and [ORO2]).

  * [iet-ou.github.io/our-journey][web]